 Important note: Some programs require applicants who have taken a GRE test more than once to report the scores from all of their GRE test administrations.
 Therefore, test takers are advised to check with the programs to which they are applying regarding their GRE score requirements.

-- For tests taken on or after July 1, 2016, scores are reportable for five years following the individual's test date.
+Scores are reportable for five years following the individual's test date.